amient/affinity/README.md

 # Design Goals

- - library for building stateful, horizontally scalable REST APIs
+ - library for building stateful, scalable REST APIs
- - must be fault-tolerant
- - must be horizontally scalable
- - zero-downtime should be possible
  - can be attached to stream-processing systems
- - currently a prototype but should become a library
+ - fault-tolerance build on top of a distributed-log
+ - horizontally scalable
+ - zero-downtime possible

 # Architecture